Distance Education provides and supports the SmarterMeasure Learning Readiness Indicator

 and with a color coded scale.
 From blue for strength to red for opportunity for improvement.

-The summary is mostly graphical and shows the students overall results in the seven
+The summary is mostly graphical and shows the students overall results in the eight

 scales measured.
 The summary is a great place for students to see which areas they should focus on